CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/Testing-a-Map-for-Capture-the-Flag.md

 # Testing a Map for Capture the Flag

 ## Prerequisites
-1. Minetest version 5.6 or above.
+1. Minetest version 5.7 or above.
+The latest stable version is always recommended.
    > If your version is outdated, download the latest from the [official Minetest website](https://www.minetest.net/).
    > {style="note"}
 2. The `Capture the Flag` game.
 To get it,